|Title||THE UNCLOSABLE STORE|

 Samsung stores are the best place to experience the Galaxy devices; the full range and expert guidance.
 While we knew that clever geolocation targeting around Parramatta would engage our current owners, our real opportunity for growth was to spark the interests of other brand owners, namely those with an iPhone.
 Of the switchers we had persuaded over to Samsung in the past, it was driven by their explorer mindset, with the biggest driver being the desire to ‘try something new’.
 So rather than telling them about the reopening and hoping a specific device would appeal, we needed to give them an experience of what a Samsung device could offer; a world of experiences that previously went unexplored.
 But the question intrigued us...why wait until reopening to drive people to the store to explore Galaxy when we had 15m2 of otherwise unused hoarding.

 For a month long period before our stores reopening, we covered the entire wall in a mosaic made up of 100s of QR codes that formed the words ‘Expand Your World’ At a single location in Parramatta, people could come up and scan the wall, with each code unlocking something completely different.
-The wall itself was in a prominent piece of media which drew a lot of attention, but it was also promoted through in-mall OOH panels, and through our social channels.
+The wall itself was in a prominent position and drew a lot of attention, but it was also promoted through in-mall OOH panels, and through our social channels.

 The wall was a huge success.
 We had 279% more engagement with the wall than we had footfall to our store before it went under renovation.
-The wall was scanned a total of 11,498 times.
+The wall was scanned a total of 11,498 time, with 2945 people experiencing our devices in Augmented Reality.
 Every prize hidden on the wall was found. (with a few failed attempts to hack our servers to steal them).
 Most importantly, 57% of people who engaged with the wall were on an iOS device, proving you don’t even need to be open to steal foot traffic from your biggest competitor.